 Each part of the civic sector in Scotland has its own institutional structures, allowing it to take part in civic life at a broad level.
-The civic sector's diversity has, however, resulted in the least developed institutional structure.
-The Scottish Council for Voluntary Organisations (SCVO) has a base which is strong in the area of social issues (where it acts as an umbrella body)nbut with weaker links to, for example, sports, arts or the environmental areas, all with their own umbrella organisations such as Scottish Environment LINK.
-SCVO might be said to compete with Volunteer Development Scotland and its network even in the limited field of 'volunteering'.
-The Scottish Civic Forum, founded in the early stages of the Parliament, has collapsed - largely on account of its dependence on Government funding and the insistence of the funder that its role was primarily to deal with social and political exclusion.
-The Government's own Voluntary Sector Unit is almost completely a stranger to most of the voluntary sector outside social care issues, defining volunteering narrowly with little or no emphasis on the idea that voluntary organisations might be an independent voice for their area of operation.
+The civic sector's diversity has, however, has resulted in an unevenly developed institutional structure - one in which the environment NGOs have not found it easy to fully participate.

+- The Scottish Council for Voluntary Organisations (SCVO) has a strong membership and presence, but a base which is strongest in the area of social issues where service provision is of major importance (and where SCVO often acts as an umbrella body).
+It has a different (and developing) relationship with, for example, sports, international development, arts or the environmental areas (all with their own umbrella organisations such as Scottish Environment LINK).
+Trying to cover the whole "third sector", SCVO sits, sometimes uncomfortably, above the distinctions between social enterprises, service provision organisations, campaigning groups and organisations with mixed functions. - The Government's own Voluntary Sector Unit reflects this complexity, but is almost a stranger to most of the voluntary sector outside social care issues, defining volunteering narrowly with little or no emphasis on the idea that voluntary organisations might be an independent voice for their area of operation. - Volunteer Development Scotland (VDS) covers the field of promoting, developing and enabling volunteering. - The Scottish Civic Forum, founded in the early stages of the Parliament, collapsed largely on account of its dependence on Government funding and the insistence of the funder that its role was primarily to deal with social and political exclusion.

+The identity of civic Scotland is unresolved, therefore, and its distinct component parts have widely varying relationships with Government at local and national levels.
+These vary from complete independence of government, through various forms of "partnership working" to 100% dependence for funding - with all the attendant limitations this brings (as well as serious questions about charitable status).
+The experience of LINK suggests that the benefits of a strongly identified and organised civic sector for non-government organisations are not being fully realised - to the advantage of government institutions.